Woodworking design app automates your work

 So when you need the flexibility to adjust to what maybe an unusual situation – you have it in the Wizard.

-In the following video I show how our woodworking design app can turn a table into a bookcase.
+In the following video I show how our woodworking design software free demo app can turn a table into a bookcase.
 Not that anyone would do this, but that you can!

 To summarize – the Wizard woodworking design app gets you started quicker, creates designs faster, and provides the flexibility you need.